Frozen Feature Augmentation for Few-Shot Image Classification: FroFA on More Datasets and Architectures

-In \cref{fig:jft3b_all_wd}, we report improvements in top-1 accuracy w.r.t.\ the MAP\textsuperscript{wd} baseline for Ti/16, B/16, and L/16 ViTs pretrained on JFT-3B.
-Across all shots and all architectures incorporating FroFA either \textit{maintains or improves performance} over the MAP\textsuperscript{wd} baseline.
-On 1-shot, we further observe increasing improvements from FroFA on scaling the architecture.
-With higher shots, the improvement over the baseline becomes smaller.
-We attribute this to the already strong baseline performance leaving lesser headroom for improvements.
-We refer to the Supplementary, \crefsupp{ssec:appendix_exp_frofa_transfer}, for the exact values.
+We employ brightness c$^2$FroFA on two other JFT-pretrained models, namely Ti/16 and B/16.
+In \cref{fig:jft3b_all}, we report improvements in top-1 accuracy with respect to the weight-decayed MAP baseline.
+Across all shots and model architectures, incorporating FroFA either \textit{maintains or improves performance}, except for B/16, 25-shot.
+Given that larger models tend to be more prone to overfitting in the 1-shot setting, we observe increasing improvements from FroFA when scaling the architecture.
+With a higher number of shots, the observed improvements over the baseline model become smaller.
+We attribute this to the strong baseline performance leaving lesser headroom for improvements.
+We refer to the Appendix, \cref{sec:appendix_exp_frofa_transfer}, for the exact values.